Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Atlanta's games this season have gone over 46.5 points five of 10 times.
+- Atlanta and its opponents have combined to put up more than 46.5 points in five of 10 games this season.

-- The combined points per game average of the two teams, 33.7, is 12.8 points fewer than Sunday's over/under.
+- The two teams combine to score 33.7 points per game, 12.8 less than the total in this contest.

-- The 55 points per game these two squads have allowed to opponents this season are 8.5 more than the 46.5 over/under in this contest.
+- These two squads surrender a combined 55 points per game, 8.5 more than this contest's over/under.

-- The Falcons and their opponents have scored an average of 48.0 points per game in 2020, 1.5 more than Sunday's total.
+- Falcons games this season feature an average total of 48.0 points, a number 1.5 points higher than Sunday's over/under.

-- The 47.0 PPG average total in Jaguars games this season is 0.5 points more than this game's over/under.
+- The 46.5-point total for this game is 0.5 points below the 47.0 points per game average total in Jaguars games this season.

 Falcons stats and trends